 Ms. Meikle has worked with these artists to promote and curate their solo exhibitions.
 The artists have either shown at Unorthodox Studios in the NoDa location or the Nine Eighteen Nine Studio Gallery.
 Both Nine Eighteen Nine and Unorthodox Studios reside in the VAPA Center in uptown Charlotte, NC.

 These featured artists were showcased with Ms. Meikle at the Nine Eighteen Nine Studio Gallery for a popup exhibition.
-These are held every 3rd Sunday from 6 to 9 pm.
+These are held every 3rd Sunday of the month from March to September of 2022.

 Bryan Wilson grew up between New Jersey and Georgia.
 It was in Georgia, at the age of 16, that he began his artistic career.
 He graduated Magna Cum Laude with a BA in Studio Art with a Minor in Graphic Design from Morris Brown College.

 After graduating college, he became an in-house Graphic Designer for the Center for Puppetry Arts in Atlanta, GA.
 After a couple of years, and getting married, he and his wife relocated to Charlotte, NC, where he began teaching art at a public school and obtained his teaching credentials at the University of North Carolina-Charlotte.
 It was in 2012 that Bryan decided to take his painting, and picture-making, ability to another level by pursuing his MFA in Drawing/Painting at the Academy of Art University where he graduated in 2015.
 He is now exhibiting throughout the US and abroad alongside other distinguished artists.